 HPV infects the epidermal cells that form the skin, and the epithelial cells that form the anogenital tract and upper respiratory tract.
-8 in 10 individuals are estimated to have contracted HPV at some point in their lifetime.
+Eight in every ten individuals are estimated to have contracted HPV at some point in their lifetime.

 The HPV family has been classified into more than 170 subtypes, denoted by a numerical system.

 Various subtypes of HPV preferentially infect epithelial cells and are most often sexually transmitted.

 Low–risk subtypes of HPV such as types 6 and 11 are asymptomatic or cause warts and squamous cell papillomas.